analogdevicesinc/MaximAI_Documentation/MAX78002_Evaluation_Kit/README.md

     <img src="img/eclipse_browse.jpg" alt="Browse Button" width="550"/>

-5. Browse to the `Examples/MAX78002` folder in the MaximSDK installation, and then into the example project you would like to import.
+5. Browse to the `Examples/MAX78002` folder in the Microcontroller SDK installation, and then into the example project you would like to import.

     For example, the `Hello_World` Project: